-- 1. Click Average Transaction Response Time in the graph tree to open the graph. - 2.
-Select the graph and click the Set Filter/Group by button - 3.
+- Click Average Transaction Response Time in the graph tree to open the graph. - 3.
 In the Transaction Name value box, select check_itinerary and click OK.

 The filtered graph displays only the check_itinerary transaction and hides all the other transactions.

 How can I publish my findings?